blakedebray/blakedebray/human-user-guide.md

 - Expression through emojis and GIFs (also, I don't care how you pronounce it).

 ### What do you wish colleagues didn’t do?
-- Play politics; or the not pleasant kind like backstabbing or plotting against others.
-I am a peacemaker and prefer to work towards a common goal together.
+- Play politics (the not pleasant kind like backstabbing or plotting against others).
+I am a peacemaker and prefer harmony, working together towards a common goal.
 - Use power over collaboration or influence.
 "Let's find out together" instead of "because I said so".
 - Assume I know or have the context (terminology, acronyms, history, etc).
 I will do my best and speak up when I am missing something, but when I have spent my daily extrovert points I might hesistate.